MSRConnections/Azure-training-course/Content/BigData/Spark HOL/Spark HOL.md

 In 2014, Gartner, Inc., a leading information research company, predicted that in 2015 there would be [4.9 billion connected "things"](http://www.gartner.com/newsroom/id/2905717) in use.
 When you consider that all those "things" are running serious amounts of software producing equally serious amounts of data, you begin to understand the true implications of **BIG DATA**.
 Data is being collected in ever-escalating volumes, at increasingly high velocities, and in a widening variety of formats, and it's being used in increasingly diverse semantic contexts.
 "Data" used to be something stored in a table in a SQL database, but today it can be a sensor reading, a tweet from Twitter, a GPS location, or almost anything else you can imagine.
 The challenge for information scientists is to make sense of that data.

 Traditionally, [Apache Hadoop](https://hadoop.apache.org/) was the choice for big-data analysis.
-It enjoys unparalleled mindshare in the research community, but because it is inherently disk-based, it is comparatively slow.
+Hadoop enjoys tremendous mindshare in the research community, but because it is inherently disk-based, it is comparatively slow.
 A new tool that is garnering a lot of attention is [Apache Spark](http://spark.apache.org/).
 Spark is an open-source framework for large-scale data-analytics applications.
 Because it is memory-based, Spark can process data up to 100 times faster than Hadoop.
-Azure HDInsight reduces the complexity of deploying Spark clusters to a few button clicks, with no hardware to buy and no software to configure.
+Azure HDInsight reduces the complexity of deploying Spark clusters to a few button clicks, with no hardware to buy and no software to install and configure.
 Additionally, Spark clusters created with Azure HDInsight come complete with the popular notebooking tools [Apache Zeppelin](https://zeppelin.incubator.apache.org/) and [Jupyter](https://jupyter.org/) and offer seamless integration with third-party business-intelligence tools such as Microsoft Power BI.

 In this lab, you will experience Apache Spark for Azure HDInsight first-hand.
 After creating a Spark cluster, you will analyze a data set and use Zeppelin and Jupyter to visualize the results.